repl-acement/editors/BACKGROUND.md

 In 2021, we can give a Clojure editor another shot.
 We have many ready made open source components:

 **Support for data:**
+- spec can conform / unform to round-trip between code and data (this has been used in the implementation)
 - clj-rewrite to parse clojure code into data
-- asami and crux for immutable data storage
+- asami and xtdb for immutable data storage

 **Support for dependencies:**
 - tools.deps for core dependency management